petelind/iexBee/README.md

 # ConsumingAPI
-We will build up from the simple retriever to the retriever who can persist data, and then we will turn into multithreaded lambda retriever.
+We will build up from the simple retriever to the retriever who can persist data, and then we will turn into a multithreaded lambda retriever.
-We will discover nasty surprises along the way and learn how to to builld in python, how run python in AWS, and how to operate python.
+We will discover nasty surprises along the way and learn how to build in python, how to run python in AWS, and how to operate python.

-## How do I install app?
+## How do I install the app?
 1. Create a virtual environment using your env of choice and install requirements:
 ```
 virtualenv env